 | 30030 | TCP | 192.168.1.10 | 80 |

-- Port forwarding at Ziggo
+- Port forwarding with Ziggo

-- Port forwarding at KPN](https://community.kpn.com/thuisnetwerk-72/port-forwarding-upnp-wat-waarom-en-hoe-322560)
+- Port forwarding with KPN

-- For other routers: search on
+- For other routers: search for

-portforward [router model].
+portforward [router model]

 Step 3 — Setting up Mobile Login on the Toon